AI agents, applied

 Skills are relatively transferable. pi, Hermes, Anthropic’s own Skills system, and various community frameworks all consume the same file format; a skill written for Hermes can be dropped into a pi extension directory and Just Work.

 The contrast with MCP is one of binding time.
 Skills are typically loaded on-demand per session, often based on what the user is asking about.
-A harness might have hundreds of skills installed and only load three for any given session, keeping context usage low.
+A harness might have hundreds of skills installed but only load three for any given session, keeping context usage low.

-2 Build agents
+2 Build agent harnesses

 2.1 pi